My Boyfriend Cheated On Me

 Anger is a natural reaction to being cheated on by your partner.
 You can be the most loving, caring, attractive, and exciting person in the world, but if your boyfriend has issues of his own, he may still cheat.
 Allow yourself to feel your anger without telling yourself that it's wrong.
 Feelings of anger don't always show up right away.
 You may feel hurt, rejected, or sad at first.
 You may never permit yourself to feel your anger if you learned to fear or avoid that emotion as a child.
 The best thing you can do if you have unresolved feelings of anger is to get into therapy.
 It isn't helpful to deny, but your counselor can help you find appropriate ways to deal with it and move on.

 That means dealing with the issues that cause you to be attracted to these kinds of people.
-It also means knowing the red flags to look for when you get involved with someone new, this incident was painful enough, and you probably don't want something like this to happen to you again.
+It also means looking for any warning sign or knowing the red flags to look for when you get involved with someone new.
+This incident was painful enough, and you probably don't want something like this to happen to you again.
 A counselor can help you explore your background and issues so that you become better at choosing partners.